monilshah23/FinTech-/Assignment_1/README.md

 For more information please review Justwealth’s dedicated  page for pricing information.
 [https://www.justwealth.com/pricing/](https://www.justwealth.com/pricing/)

 The company haven't disclosed the technology platform they use for their operations.
-But through "Creunchbase" we can get some sort of idea as it mentions, Justwealth  uses  28  technology products and services including  HTML5, Google Analytics, and jQuery, according to  [G2 Stack](https://stack.g2.com/ "G2 Stack").
+But through "Creunchbase" we can get some sort of idea as it mentions, "Justwealth  uses  28  technology products and services including  HTML5, Google Analytics, and jQuery, according to  [G2 Stack](https://stack.g2.com/ "G2 Stack").
 Justwealth is actively using  38  technologies for its website, according to  [BuiltWith ](https://builtwith.com/ "BuiltWith").
-These include  Viewport Meta, IPhone / Mobile Compatible, and SPF. (https://www.finder.com/ca/justwealth-robo-advisor
+These include  Viewport Meta, IPhone / Mobile Compatible, and SPF." (https://www.finder.com/ca/justwealth-robo-advisor

-Generally speaking, through AI and data, robo-advisors look for more in-depth information. https://www.forbes.com/advisor/in/investing/what-is-a-robo-advisor-and-how-does-it-work/
+Generally speaking, through AI and data, robo-advisors look for more in-depth information for the investors and provide appropriate investment options. https://www.forbes.com/advisor/in/investing/what-is-a-robo-advisor-and-how-does-it-work/

 # 3. Landscape & 4.
 Results